herzbube/libsgfcplusplus/doc/Principles.md

 ## Document concept

-When the library reads SGF data from a source, it makes that data available as an `ISgfcDocument`.
+When the library reads SGF data from a source, it makes that data available as an `ISgfcDocument`. `ISgfcDocument` objects can also be built programmatically from scratch using the library's factories.

 Currently such a document is equivalent to what the SGF standard shows as a "collection of game trees" in its EBNF definition.
 In a future version of the library the document concept might be expanded.
 For instance it might be possible to add meta data to a document.

+Documents can be written back as SGF data to a destination.
+Documents can also be validated by simulating a write operation - this can be useful for `ISgfcDocument` objects that were built programmatically.

 ## Go support